-Effective postprocessing needs to be flexible and dynamic.
-Our drag-and-drop functionality lets you quickly and easily add as many different displayers (to show scalar or vector quanities) as you want into a scene.
-There’s no limit to how many scenes you can create and scenes are dynamically updated, giving you constant feedback, while your simulation is running.
+Effective interactive "live" and "post" processing needs to be flexible and dynamic.
+Scenes can be easily created and modified to examine your results.
+Scene content is flexible - you can illustrate surfaces of interest in your simulations and an extensive collection of derived parts, like the re-sampled volume (for Volume rendering), streamlines, and section cuts to name a few, gives you the ability to deeply interrogate your results.
+From a workflow standpoint, the task of composing a scene is simplified with our drag-and-drop functionality, letting you quickly display scalar and vector results.
+There’s no limit to how many scenes you can create and scenes are dynamically updated while your simulation is running.
 This lends itself ideally to process automation – you can customize multiple scenes to illustrate your geometry, highlight your mesh, and provide multiple detailed views of your process variables.
 Annotations give you a way to place text, logos, plots and even other scenes into the same window letting you customize your postprocessing to exactly fit your needs.